Techlup-Solutions/flutterwave/README.md

 # FlutterWave Integration Documentation

 This PHP script provides a demonstration of integrating with the FlutterWave API for handling subscription, deactivating subscriptions, and payments.
-Please note that this code is intended for testing purposes only and should be appropriately modified and secured before use in a production environment.

 ## Installation